cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/22-jst-pcb.jpeg)
 1. Flip the PCB over horizontally to orient it properly.
 Be sure not to cause any stress to the JST cable or connectors as you do this.
 ![](images/bakeneko/23-pcb-flip.jpeg)
-1. Tuck the JST cable under the PCB
+1. Tuck the JST cable under the PCB and lower the assembly.
 ![](images/bakeneko/25-jst-tuck.jpeg)

 ### Final Assembly